Skip to Content

 Smoky Vegan Brussels Sprouts Recipe + Tips for Roasting Perfect Brussels Sprouts

 Today’s smoky vegan Brussels sprouts recipe makes a fantastic plant based side dish for Thanksgiving dinner or a simple weeknight meal.
-These roasted vegan Brussels sprouts are gluten free and soy free, and can be ready in under 20 minutes.
-Even if you’ve always avoided eating Brussels sprouts, you’ll be reaching for seconds!
+These roasted vegan Brussels sprouts are made without vinegar or cranberries, and can be ready in under 20 minutes.

 Smoky roasted Brussels sprouts recipe - a vegan gluten free Thanksgiving side dish